QubesOS/qubes-doc/common-tasks/usb.md

      You may also mount one partition at a time by using the same command with the partition number after `sdb`.

-     **Warning:** when working with single partitions, it is possible to assign the same partition to multiple qubes.
-For example, you could attach `sdb1` to qube1 and then `sdb` to qube2.
-It is up to the user not to make this mistake.
-The Xen block device framework currently does not provide an easy way around this.
-Point 2 of [this comment on issue 1072][1072-comm2] gives details about this.

  4. The USB drive is now attached to the qube.
 If using a default qube, you may open the Nautilus file manager in the qube, and your drive should be visible in the **Devices** panel on the left.
 If you've attached a single